 By conspiracy theory, I mean an explanation of historical, ongoing, or future events that cites as a main causal factor a group of powerful persons, the conspirators, acting in secret for their own benefit against the common good. – Joseph E. Uscinski

-Mythology and Conspiracy Theories
+Mythologies, Science and Conspiracy Theories

-The phenomena of conspiracy theories hunts me since the terror attacks of 9/11 happened back when I was a child.
+The phenomena of conspiracy theories hunts and intrigues me since the terror attacks of 9/11 happened back when I was a child.
 I remember watching the Zeitgeist series, which linked various conspiracy theories involving religion, the September 11 attacks and the financial sector.
 During that time, even German TV occasionally presented documentaries that portrayed certain events in a conspiratorial light.
 The shock and uncertainty that the Western world experienced after these events, combined with a sense of lack of control, created a fertile ground for such theories.
 These ‘documentaries’ were not only entertaining, but they also sparked my interest in geopolitics, the history of religion, history in general, and even philosophy.
 They managed to make historical events captivating, and I often wished that my history classes were similarly engaging.
 Fortunately, I never embraced the logic presented in these films; for me, they remained within the realm of entertainment but I could see how easy it is to fall for them on an emotional level.
 Interestingly, years later, when a real plot unfolded to deceive the public (and other nations) into supporting the war against Iraq, there was no corresponding emergence of conspiracy theories like those seen previously.

 During the pandemic, I observed a repetition of history in the form of similar documentaries emerging, and I became interested in how they were designed and how they relate to the conspiratorial ‘documentaries’ I encountered in my childhood.
 Indeed, they bore striking similarities.